 Many sounds, places and things may trigger worry and anxiety in your pet.
 Some of these fears are rational.
 For instance, it would be natural and appropriate for your dog to be fearful in a situation in which he is approached by a stranger in a threatening manner.

 However, dogs are also often afraid of things that are in no way dangerous to them.
-In fact, some of the most common dog fears include noise, loud people, other dogs and changes in weather such as a thunderstorm, says Dr. Denise Petryk, the director of veterinary services at Trupanion, a pet insurance firm.
-If your dog comes into contact with any of his triggers, he may have a mild fear response, which could include trembling, hiding or putting his tail between his legs.
-On the other hand, he could also have a severe panic reaction in which he loses control and could potentially harm himself or others.
+In fact, some of the most common dog fears include loud noises, loud people, other dogs and changes in weather such as a thunderstorm, says Dr. Denise Petryk, a technical services veterinarian in Canada.
+If your dog comes into contact with any of their triggers, they may have a mild fear response, which could include trembling, hiding or putting his tail between their legs.
+On the other hand, they could also have a severe panic reaction in which they lose control and could potentially harm themselves or others.

 The reasons that dogs develop fears are as varied as the fears themselves.
-According to Dr. Petryk, it's difficult -- and sometimes impossible -- to determine the source of these negative reactions to certain triggers.
-"Some fears are learned as an attention-seeking disorder, and some fears come from association with a bad experience," she says.
+According to Petryk, it’s difficult — and sometimes impossible — to determine the source of these negative reactions to certain triggers.
+“Some fears are learned as an attention-seeking disorder, and some fears come from association with a bad experience,” she says.

-Your dog might even develop a fear later on in his life.
-According to Dr. Petryk, "some dogs become more sensitive with age, or they react to our behavior."
-For example, she says that though your dog might not have had any issues with thunder in the past, one bad storm could have the potential to send him cowering.
+Your dog might even develop a fear later on in life.
+According to Petryk, “some dogs become more sensitive with age, or they react to our behavior.”
+For example, she says that though your dog might not have had any issues with thunder in the past, one bad storm could have the potential to send them cowering.

-If you see your scared dog in distress, your natural reaction may be to comfort him.
-For instance, you might want to pet him or put him on your lap.
-Unfortunately, in your dog's eyes, this type of reaction may seem like a reward.
+If you see your scared dog in distress, your natural reaction may be to comfort them.
+For instance, you might want to pet them or put them on your lap.
+Unfortunately, in your dog’s eyes, this type of reaction may seem like a reward.
 As such, your pet may feel encouraged to continue displaying this type of fearful behavior.
 Instead of comforting your dog, you should try to remain as calm as possible.
-Though you shouldn't reward your dog for engaging in this type of behavior, you shouldn't punish him either.
+Though you shouldn’t reward your dog for engaging in this type of behavior, you shouldn’t punish them either.

-"Products like the ThunderShirt can work well," says Dr. Petryk.
+“Products like the ThunderShirt can work well,” says Petryk.
 With these types of products, you can swaddle your furry friend in much the same way as you would swaddle a newborn baby.
-This process provides your dog with constant, gentle pressure that she may find comforting.
+This process provides your dog with constant, gentle pressure that they may find comforting.

-If your pet is scared of a certain noise, you might be able to help her overcome her fear by desensitizing her to it.
+If your pet is scared of a certain noise, you might be able to help them overcome the fear by desensitizing them to it.
 This process involves exposing your dog to the noise in a controlled setting.
-"But it is safest to work with a professional dog trainer or behavior specialist," warns Dr. Petryk.
+“But it is safest to work with a professional dog trainer or behavior specialist,” warns Petryk.
 If you do not seek out professional guidance, you run the risk of making the problem even worse.

 Do you have a scared cat on your hand as well?
-Check out How to Soothe Your Scared Cat and Make Him Feel More at Home.
+Check out How to soothe your scared cat.